 Instructions

 - Rice the cauliflower.
 Slice the florets from the head of the cauliflower.
-Fit a food processor with the s-blade.
+Fit a food processor with a standard s-blade.
 Place half the florets into the bowl of the food processor and pulse until riced, scraping down the sides once halfway through to catch any larger pieces.
 Scrape out the riced cauliflower and repeat with the remaining florets.

 Notes